 If you are selling non-digital products online, the equivalent of demos are free samples.
 You have to choose them wisely.
 Ideally, the client should be able to choose what to try.
 Then you will be sure that these samples will be used and that the client may come back to your store for full-si\e products later.

 Another similar solution is offering free trials, which work in a similar way to demos.
-People want to test a given product or service before spending more money on them, and this becomes even more important with increasing price.
+People want to test a given products or service before spending more money on them, and this becomes even more important with increasing price.
 A study from 2017 reported that companies which provided free trials to their users had more than 60% higher conversions, so it is definitely worth considering implementing such solutions in your offer.

 Let’s power up your sales

-The above list is just the beginning of what you can do to boost your sales.
+The above list is just the beginning of what you can do to boost your business sales.
 Remember that it is best to step into the client’s shoes and think about what would encourage them to buy.

 Try at least one of the above methods and you will surely notice the difference.
 They may vary in their levels of effectiveness depending on the industry, but you will surely see the results.
 Check what works best for your clients, and don’t be afraid to try implementing new solutions.
 In the long run, they will surely bear fruit.
 One of the primary lessons that you ought to take away from this article is that building good and lasting relationships with your customers is the basis for successful sales, so take care of it.